grarcht/Shuttle/README.md

 The Shuttle Framework's design includes the avoidance of imposing technologies on consumers and packing large-sized transitive dependencies.
 Often, Framework packaging includes reactive libraries, despite their large sizes.
 The Shuttle Framework uses Kotlin Coroutines to provide the asynchronous communication needed to meet the goals.

 ## Heads Up
 If there is other data, like Parcelable objects included in on intent data, app crashes may still occur from Transaction Too Large exceptions.
-Even though it is best practice to use Parcelable objects over Serializable objects, since objects are stored on disk and Google warns to not write Parcelable objects to disk, Serializable objects are used.

-## The Demo App
+In E.A./S.A. and Software Engineering, one often weighs the pros with the cons on topics.
+In Android, different types of data can be passed with Bundle objects.
+It is considered best practice to use Parcelable objects over Serializable objects to leverage faster load times.
+Unfortunately, Parcelable objects are highly optimized for Inter-process Communication (IPC) and are not safe for storing on disk.
+Thus, Google recommends using standard serialization or some other form of serialization.
+To ensure proper storing and loading of objects, this project uses standard serializable objects to store data.
+The drawback of this approach is that the load speeds are slower than with Parcelable objects.
+This drawback can also impose some risk with implementations having to wait a little longer for objects to load.
+To diminish this risk, the aforementioned cargo states have been provided and enable consumers to handle the UI with the loading progress indication of choice.

-The demo apps introduce the problem by showing one of the most common use cases is the transportation of image data in Serializables.
+## The Demo Apps

-The demo apps includes usage of Shuttle with MVVM and MVC style architectures.
+The demo apps introduce the problem by showing one of the most common use cases is the transportation of image data in serializable objects.
+They include usages of Shuttle with MVVM and MVC style architectures.

 With MVVM, the activities and fragments are a part of the View component.
 The ViewModel is the liaison between the View and the Model.
 It maintains the state of the View.
 It may take actions from the View events and perform actions on the Model.
 It may respond to events from the Model and manipulate the View.